Katazome Workshop

 Japanese fabrics have been made for centuries using intricate paper stencils and a resist paste made of rice flour.
 Authentic Japanese fabrics using this technique are very expensive and almost unobtainable in this country.
 You will learn how to make these lovely fabrics yourselves.
 On the first day we will carve two stencils from Japanese paper and apply silk mesh to strengthen them.
 While the stencil is drying, we will make the resist paste.
 I will also have stencil paste I have purchased from Japan.

 For this workshop, we will be using supplies imported or brought back with me from Japan.
-I will teach the traditional methods and then we will discuss contemporary print techniques.
+I will teach the traditional methods, and then we will discuss contemporary print techniques.

 Student Supplies: to bring to class

--rubber gloves and apron or old clothes
+-rubber gloves and an apron or old clothes

 -a 3″ stack of old newspaper/ newsprint paper